singh1114/best/_posts/2020-04-25-svm-support-vector-machines-in-machine-learning.md

 {% include math.html math_code="$where\ \epsilon_i \geq 0\ and\ \displaystyle \sum _{i=1}^{n} \epsilon_i \leq C$" %}

-For any given observation vector on either side of plane, `epsilon`( also called a slack variable), gives the point at which it located, relative to the hyperplane and margin.
+For any given observation vector on either side of plane, `epsilon`( also called a slack variable), gives the point at which it is located, relative to the hyperplane and margin.

 If `i`th slack variable is on the right side of the hyperplane then the value of that variable is 0.
 Also, if